balancer/docs-v2-archive/ecosystem/governance/snapshot.md

 ## Eligibility/How to Vote

-In order to be eligible to [vote on Balancer](https://snapshot.org/#/balancer) proposals, you need satisfy at least one of the following:
+In order to be eligible to [vote on Balancer](https://snapshot.org/#/balancer) proposals, you need to satisfy at least one of the following:

 * Hold BAL tokens
 * Hold BPT tokens for pools that have BAL in them